-You can import new purchase and sales orders into inFlow Cloud!
+This article will show you how to import new purchase and sales orders into inFlow Cloud.

 First, you’ll need a spreadsheet containing all your details.
 The file will need the following columns: